 This request was made by the Rev. Robert Stythe, a rector at the recently-established church of St Peter’s.
 Stythe was supported in this initiative by a number of other leading citizens including Bryan Blundell, a sea captain, and merchant.
 Blundell became the major financial benefactor of the school, and on Stythe’s death in 1713, Blundell took over as actual Treasurer of the school.
 For over 40 years, Blundell oversaw the development and expansion of the school.
 Under his leadership, the school provided education, food, and housing for the destitute children of the growing port town.

 In the summer of 2020 concerns were raised by members of the school community about evidence of Blundell’s connections with transatlantic slavery and the way that Bryan Blundell was commemorated within the school building and within school life.

 During the school year 2020-21 Dr. Wainwright from the History & Politics Department, together with the school’s student-led History Society, conducted an in-depth research project examining the development of the school and the extent of Bryan Blundell’s links to the slavery-based economy of the eighteenth century.
 A summary of the main findings of the project is available here.

 As our current students and Old Blues will know, the house system is a very important part of life at our school.
 The role of the house system is something that we want to strengthen and build upon, but it was becoming increasingly clear that our previous house names were not reflective of the modern world we are part of.

-As a result, we have been working with our students over the last year and a half to consider new names.
-This was quite a long and detailed process that involved students working with an archivist to explore, debate, and research individuals whose legacy has shaped our society.
+As a result, during 2021 we worked with our students to consider new names.
+This was a thorough and detailed process that involved students working with an archivist to explore, debate, and research individuals whose legacy has shaped our society.

-Following this process, the final house names have been confirmed as:
+Following this process, the final house names were agreed.

 A double Nobel Laureate who challenged stereotypes about the role of females in science and discovered polonium and radium.